fresns/cmd-word-manager/README.md

 ## About

-Command word manager helps plugins to communicate with each other easily.
+Command word manager(in laravel) helps plugins(individual functional modules) to communicate with each other easily.

 ## Install